 Other ways you can save with febfast

-Besides giving up alcohol, there are other habits that can eat away at your budget a lot more than you realise and could be worth ‘pausing’.
+Besides giving up alcohol, there are other habits that can eat away at your budget more than you realise that could be worth ‘pausing’.
 Here are some common ones:

-According to the Cappuccino Price Index, the national average for a single cup of coffee is $3.62.
-A coffee a day, every day for a year can add up to as much as $942.
+According to the 2018 Square Australian Coffee Report, the average price of a latte is $4.18 while a long black is $3.89.
+A coffee a day, every day for a year can add up to around $1,500 – and that’s not even including your almond milk, soy milk, matchas and chais.
 If you cut out the daily caffeine or even invest in a coffee machine at home you can save hundreds of dollars over time.

 If you do want to look at buying a coffee machine, then you can start with Canstar Blue.

 Let’s say you go out for lunch every day and spend $10.
 That would add up to:

 - $50 a week

 - $200 a month